Choosing the Right Sensor for Your Ecogate System: A Comprehensive Guide

-Ecogate offers multiple sensor options to ensure we can meet the demand of any workstation.
-Customers can choose from a mix of AC VOLT sensors, AC-DC VOLT sensors, current sensors, and industrial wind-up timers.
-Other sensors are optional.
+Ecogate provides a broad range of sensor options designed to meet the varying needs of different workstations.
+Our customers can select from an array of sensors such as AC Volt sensors, AC-DC Volt sensors, current sensors, and industrial wind-up timers.
+Additional sensor options are also available.

 AC Volt Sensor